-Being a football official is difficult and exhausting and requires 100 percent efficiency of mind and body.
+Football officiating is difficult and exhausting and requires 100 percent efficiency of mind and body.
 An annual physical examination should be a personal requisite to ensure your health, thus allowing you to assess your ability to officiate.

 ARTICLE 3.
 MENTAL REACTIONS: